CodeOTR/cotr-snippets/docs/snippets/cotrGenList.md

 description: The cotrGenList snippet.
 ---

-Generates an array (list) of a specific length
+Generates a list (vector) of a specific size and initial value

 **Aliases**:
 - cotrGenList